manidlou/node-klaw-sync/README.md

 lint & unit: `npm test`

-Performance comparison to other similar modules
+Performance compare to other similar modules
 -----------------------------------------------

 Sometimes it's fun to run speed tests on similar functions or modules.
 The `bm.js` runs some basic [benchmark](https://github.com/bestiejs/benchmark.js) tests for two cases, `without --ignore` (basic usage) and `with --ignore`, on these modules: